gogocat/dataBind/README.md

 * **DOM is the source of truth:** There is no vitrual DOM or complex reactive observables to worry about
 * **Isolated scope:** Each component only works with its own viewModel scope.
 No complex props pass up and down
 * **zero setup:** There is no need to run any build tool for development or production
 * **framework agnostic :** dataBind can work with any other framework.
 There is no need to rebuild everything in order to use it.
-It is design to leverage and modernise what is already work in a web site
+It is design to leverage and modernise what is already working

 ## How to use it?
 The following is a very simple example shows text binding.

-Most of the component logic will be in the viewModel(plan old JavaScript object).
+Most of the component logic will be in the viewModel(plain old JavaScript object).

-`dataBind.init` will return an instance of `Binder`(this is the bond dataBind object).
+`dataBind.init` will return an instance of `Binder`(this is the bound dataBind object).
 Then just call `render` to start render to the page.

 **HTML**